 “That which is above is also, that which is below….”.Hermes Trismegistus

 Hermetic philosophy is based on universal principals which can be applied to anything in life since they correspond to both the material and an immaterial universe.
 This is illustrated with the well-known axiom As above so below.
 If we look at the explanation we will become aware that whatever we do, will have repercussions on all levels.
-So the what we do in our meditation will have a direct effect on our outer life and how we conduct ourselves in our daily life will also have consequences in our practice.
+So then what we do in our meditation will have a direct effect on our outer life and how we conduct ourselves in our daily life will also have consequences in our practice.
 So it is important to harmonise both inward and outward expression to grow and progress, not only in meditation but in daily life.

 Therefore the Divine is to be both immanent and transcendent.
 The Divine is within all things in the manifested Universe (notably including ourselves), and beyond them as well.
 Because of the interconnection between ‘above’ and ‘below,’ what happens on a spiritual level has consequences in the material.
 Conversely, what happens in the material can have consequences in the spiritual.
-Creating equilibrium between all these things, matter and spirit, body and soul, within and without, night and day, in fact, all polarities, is pivotal to the spiritual Work of the Hermetic.
+Creating equilibrium between all these things, matter and spirit, body and soul, within and without, night and day, in fact, all polarities, is pivotal to the spiritual work of the Hermetic practitioner.

 Balance is the key to growth.
 When we seek balance we seek harmony.